Skip to main content

 Walk away from:

 For context on how caps interact with your exclusion list, see CAM exclusions negotiation guide.
-A well-negotiated exclusion list and a non-cumulative cap together are the two most powerful tenant protections in a commercial lease.
+A well-negotiated exclusion list and a non-cumulative cap together are two of the strongest tenant protections in a commercial lease.

 For how to verify cap compliance on a reconciliation you've already received, use the tenant lease audit checklist and the commercial lease expense audit guide.